lou-i0/Web-App-DevOps-Project-LO/README.md

 2. Executed following command in command prompt to containerise the application: docker build -t aic-app:latest .
 3. Then, the following command in command prompt to test the build using : docker run -p 5000:5000 aic-app

+## Infrastructure as code (IAC)
+This project utilises the use of Terraform to deplpy the containerised application onto a Azure Kubernetes Cluster to ensure application stability.

+### Networking
+a module has been created to set up the rources needed to be deployed into Azure:
+- A resource Group - named aic-app-ntw-lo where all other components will be housed under.
+- A Virtual Network (Vnet) where the application and Kubernetes cluster will run from,
+- Control and work subnets within the Vnet.
+- A Network Security Group to manage access to and from this application with rules on ssh and

 ## Contributors